Satatna

-Satatna was the ruler of the city-state of Akko (modern Acre, Israel) around 1350 BC.
+Satatna was the ruler of the city-state of Akka (modern Acre, Israel) around 1350 BC.
 At the time the city was a vassal of Egypt.

 Reign

-Satatna (or Sitatna,Šutatna/Shutatna') was the ruler of Akko.
+Satatna (or Sitatna,Šutatna/Shutatna) was the ruler of Akko.

 Amarna Letters

 In the Amarna Archive, Satatna was the author of three letters (EA 233-235) to the Pharaoh.
 He is also mentioned letters by Bayadi a mayor in Syria (EA 238) and Burna-Buriash of Karduniash (Babylon) (EA 8).

 Amarna Letter EA 08.
 In a letter by Burna-Buriash addressed to "Naphu'rure" of Egypt (Akhenaten or Tutankhamen), he is complaining about his merchants being detained in Canaan.
 He states "After Ahu-tabu went to my brother, in Hinnatuna of Canaan, Sum-Adda, the son of Balumme, and Sutatna, the son of Saratum of Akka, sent their men, killed my merchants and took away their money".

 A list of Satatna authored letters is as follows: